-Often referred to as “mom and pop” franchising, single-unit franchising is likely the oldest form of commercial franchising.
-It was first used in Europe by brewers for the sale of their beers at local taverns, and even by Benjamin Franklin in British Colonial days in the establishment of printing stores.
+A single-unit franchise is often referred to as “mom-and-pop” franchising.
+First used in Europe by brewers for the sale of their beers at local taverns, it's likely the oldest form of commercial franchising.
+Even Benjamin Franklin used it in British Colonial days in the establishment of printing stores.

 Single-Unit vs. Multi-Unit Franchising